gitpitch/gitpitch/README.md

 ## How does GitPitch work?

+GitPitch presentations are powered by the amazing [reveal.js](https://github.com/hakimel/reveal.js) presentation framework.
+But with GitPitch there is nothing to download.
+All you need is your favorite text editor.
+And an account on GitHub, GitLab, or Bitbucket.

 ![TERMINAL](images/gp-terminal.png)

 No more Keynote.
 No more PowerPoint.
 Just Markdown.
 Then git-commit on any branch within a public GitHub, GitLab or Bitbucket repo.